fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup.md

 ## Populate the Full Name and Account Name

-When an end user unboxed their Mac, they're presented with the **Create a Computer Account** pane where they choose their local Full Name, Account Name, and Password they'll used to login to your Mac.
+When an end user unboxes their Mac, they're presented with the **Create a Computer Account** pane where they choose their local Full Name, Account Name, and Password they'll used to login to your Mac.

 With Fleet, you can populate the Full Name and Account Name with information from your Identity Provider (IdP).